baruch/lsi_decode_loginfo/README.md

 this document that would be very nice and would help many sysadmins around the world to enable them to debug their storage systems better.

+If the tool fails to parse the loginfo and you have an LSI product you can ask LSI support to decode it for you, if you can then let me know about the code and the explanation for it I can add it to the tool for everyone else's benefit.

 Author
 ------